ypinhsuan/tp/docs/UserGuide.md

 ## About

 This user guide provides documentation on the installation and usage of Tutor's Pet.
-It also provides a comprehensive list of features available to you and includes a quick-start section that helps you get started.
+It also provides a comprehensive description of features available to you and includes a [quick-start](#quick-start) section that helps you get started.

+### Using This Guide

+The following features are used in this guide to make it easier for you to navigate around:

+* You can click on [blue words](#using-this-guide) to jump to the related section.
+* `Words with a grey background` refer to keywords used as part of commands or responses from your Tutor's Pet.
+* Words in <kbd>block font</kbd> refer to keyboard keys that you can press.

 --------------------------------------------------------------------------------------------------------------------

-## Quick start
+## Quick Start
 ### Installing Tutor's Pet

 Here are a few steps to get you started on Tutor's Pet:

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java **11** or above installed in your Computer.

-2. Download the latest `tutorspet.jar` [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).
+2. Download the latest **tutorspet.jar** [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your Tutor's Pet.